PureStorage-OpenConnect/py-pure-client/docs/quick_start.rst

 in the Authentication section above.

-The client has functions that model the endpoints of the API you are accessing (FlashArray or Pure1) and accept the query parameters as arguments.
+The client has functions that model the endpoints of the API you are accessing (FlashArray, FlashBlade, or Pure1) and accept the query parameters as arguments.

 .. code-block:: python